-For me and many others a covered bridge, above and beyond it’s natural aesthetic value, stirs some kind of pleasant nostalgia.
-Covered bridges make you think of “The Waltons”, hand-cranked ice-cream, and boys with rolled up pant legs fishin’ underneath it.
-So if you are ever out for a Sunday drive and want to head over toward Woolwine and vicinity, you should meander past one of their covered bridges and the sweet aroma of days gone by.
+For me and many others a covered bridge, above and beyond its natural aesthetic value, stirs some kind of pleasant nostalgia.
+Covered bridges make you think of “The Waltons”, hand-cranked ice cream, and boys with rolled-up pant legs fishin’ underneath it.
+So if you are ever out for a Sunday drive and want to head over toward Woolwine and its vicinity, you should meander past one of their covered bridges and the sweet aroma of days gone by.
 Also below you will find a list of the other 3 public covered bridges and the counties they are located in.

 |Bob White Covered Bridge|

 Phone: 276-694-8367Constructed in 1921, this historic bridge is a rare 80-foot “Burr truss” construction over the Smith River near Route 8 in the Woolwine community.
 It served as a connection between Route 8 and the Smith River Church of the Brethren on the south side of the Smith River.
 Bob White Covered Bridge was designed and constructed by Walter Weaver of Woolwine.
 Jack’s Creek Bridge (1914), Smith River in Patrick CountyHumpback Bridge (1857), James River in Alleghany County